dmanias/Asynchronous-Microservices/README.md

 # Asynchronous-Microservices
-A real world example where a producer take the messages from wikimedia and provide it to Kafka.
+A real world multi module maven example where a producer take the messages from wikimedia and provide it to Kafka.
 The consumer take the message from Kafka and store it to MySQL.

 Spring Boot
 MySQL